microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 The article guides you through the process of managing your Microsoft Graph subscription and how to receive change notifications through Azure Event Hubs.

 > [!IMPORTANT]
-> Authenticating Event Hubs by using Shared Access Signatures (SAS) will be deprecated in the future.
+> Authenticating Event Hubs by using shared access signatures (SAS) will be deprecated in the future.
 We recommend authenticating Event Hubs by using Microsoft Entra ID role-based access control (RBAC) instead.

 ## Using Azure Event Hubs to receive change notification